Saseekazmi/blog/ckztpro7g05ond4s1dsyg4zt1.md

 I was trying to set a quote from quotesArr state to currentQuote immediately after quotesArr state was initialized.

-I created generateRandomQuote() for this purpose.
-I was expecting it to generate a random number to fetch a quote from quotesArr state.
-But unfortunately, quotesArr is coming as an empty array and got below the below error in the console.
+I created generateRandomQuote() for this purpose.I was expecting it to generate a random number to fetch a quote from quotesArr state.
+But unfortunately, quotesArr is coming as an empty array inside that function and got below the below error.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1645126401118/U38sLkeDH9.png)